seven1m/onebody-help/administration/attendance.md

 Blue text on the headings indicates that column is sortable.

 You can export the details of the screen using the Export to File button.
-This will create a csv file of the selected attendance records.
+This will create a CSV file of the selected attendance records.

 Use the trash icon to remove a record.
 You will be prompted to confirm.